339th Bombardment Squadron: Combat in the European Theater

+Squadron B-17G Flying Fortress (Note: Aircraft is Boeing B-17G-70-BO Flying Fortress, serial 43-37683, Round Trip Ticket.
+This plane survived the war and returned to the United States, where it was sold for scrap in November 1946.
+Baugher, Joe (2023).
+"1943 USAF Serial Numbers".)

 The squadron was established at RAF Great Saling by 12 May, and flew its first combat mission the next day, an attack against the airfield at Saint-Omer, France.
 However, the squadron was late assembling and did not complete the mission.
 The following day, it made its first strike on a target, an airfield at Courtrai.
+(Note: After action reports described the bombing as "ineffective."
+However, later intelligence found that damage to the facilities was severe enough to force III/Jagdgeschwader 26 to move from the field.
+Freeman (1970), p.
+47.)
 Eighth Air Force decided to transfer its new Martin B-26 Marauder units from VIII Bomber Command to VIII Air Support Command and concentrate them on bases closer to the European continent.
 As a result, the 322d Bombardment Group moved to Great Saling on 12 June, forcing the 96th Group and its squadrons to relocate to RAF Snetterton Heath, which would be its combat station for the rest of the war.

 The squadron engaged in the strategic bombing campaign against Germany.
 It attacked airdromes, aircraft factories, harbors, oil refineries, railway yards, shipyards, and other industrial targets in Germany, France, the Netherlands, Belgium, Norway, Poland, Hungary, and Czechoslovakia.
 Targets included airfields at Bordeaux and Augsburg; marshalling yards at Kiel, Hamm, Braunschweig, and Gdynia; aircraft factories at Chemnitz, Hanover, and Diósgyőr; oil refineries at Merseburg and Most, and chemical works in Wiesbaden, Ludwigshafen, and Neunkirchen.